mariano-perez-rodriguez/draupnir/README.md

 Draupnir is based off of the concept of a _Cryptographic Sponge_ (see: [The Sponge Functions Corner](http://sponge.noekeon.org/)): a construction that allows for a _reseedable_ and _splittable_ RNG to be built.

+One of Draupnir's most central objectives is to be easy to understand and allow for a clean implementation.

 ### The Sponge Construction

 A detailed analysis of the sponge construction is provided in the link above, but, just in case you're lazy, here's a quick summary.

 A cryptographic sponge consists of three elements:

 - A _state_ : a state is just that, a structure of a given size in bits (call it _t_ ), which is divided in two "parts": the _rate_ (call it _r_ ), and the _capacity_ (call it _c_ ).
-This division is, a priori, only notational, the state is taken to be a contiguous string of _t_ bits.
 - A _state change function_ : a state change function is just a function (call it _f_ ) that, given a state _s_, produces a new state _s' = f(s)_.
-- An _output function_ : an output function is a function (call it _g_ ) that, given the "rate" portion of the state _u_, produces the sponge's output _x = g(u)_ ; in "standard" sponges, the output function is usually the identity function.
+- An _output function_ : an output function is a function (call it _g_ ) that, given the "rate" portion of the state _r_, produces the sponge's output _x = g(r)_ ; in "standard" sponges, the output function is usually the identity function.

 Now one can perform two operations on one such sponge:

 - __Soaking:__ to soak the sponge in a datum _d_ means to replace the "rate" portion of the state with (a suitable padding of) _d_, and apply the state change function to the resulting state.
 - __Squeezing:__ to squeeze the sponge means to extract the "rate" portion of the state applying the output function to it, and apply the state change function to the current state.

-By having two identical copies of a sponge, and soaking each on a different piece of data, one gets two sponges whose squeeze outputs differ from that point on (this is the property we call "split").
+As an example of the generality of this construction (see the link above for many, _many_, more) note that by having two identical copies of a sponge, and soaking each on a different piece of data, one gets two sponges whose squeeze outputs differ from that point on (this is the property we call "split").

 ### Draupnir's State Change Function